geographika/getting-started-with-mapserver/workshop/content/docs/outputs/wms.md

 ## METADATA Blocks

 Web services are configured using `METADATA` blocks.
-These are key-value pairs, for example:
+These are key-value pairs, for example: `"wms_title" "My WMS Services"`.

 !!! tip

     It is good practice to put the key names in quotes.
-This is not required, but it makes the Mapfile clearer that they are strings and not keywords.
+This is not required, but it makes it clearer that they are strings and not Mapfile keywords.
 Keys can also contain strings such as field names, which could contain spaces.
 Without quotes these will cause syntax errors in the Mapfile.

 Prefixes are used to configure different types of web service.
 For example: